dringtech/dockerfleeg/README.md

 ### Setup the signon databases

     docker-compose run signon bash ./init.sh
-    docker-compose run -e RUMMAGER_INDEX=all search rake rummager:migrate_index docker-compose run panopticon rake db:seed
+    docker-compose run signon bash ./prepare.sh | tee env docker-compose run -e RUMMAGER_INDEX=all search rake rummager:migrate_index docker-compose run panopticon rake db:seed

+Sometimes the rummager:migrate_index step takes a few goes to work.
+Don't know why this is.

 ### Restoring a content dump

 Store unzipped backup in the somewhere useful.
 Start the MongoDB instance using

-    docker-compose up mongo
+    docker-compose up -d mongo

-Once this has started, issue the following commands:
+Once this has started, issue the following commands (for which you'll need to have mongodb installed somewhere)

     mongorestore --drop -d govuk_content_development <path>/govuk_content_publisher -h <host>

 The `host` is the IP address of the docker host.
+This ought to be runnable inside a docker container somewhere.
+To be fixed when I get the chance.

+## Running it

+To run with logs appearing on the console

+    docker-compose up

+To run in the background

+    docker-compose up -d